What Is A Deed?

 How Does a Deed Differ from an Agreement?

 Alternatively, agreements, also known as contracts, are formed only when there is an offer and acceptance as well as a clear intention to create legal relations.
 This clear intention must also be affirmed by the consideration that arises when the party does something in exchange for an offer.
-As you can see, the major difference between a deed and agreement lies in the presence of consideration for the promise which comes from the idea that since the parties have agreed to the exchange of an interest in something, the parties need to show that that they have ‘bought’ the promise by providing something in return, usually money.
+As you can see, the major difference between a deed and an agreement lies in the presence of consideration for the promise which comes from the idea that since the parties have agreed to the exchange of an interest in something, the parties need to show that that they have ‘bought’ the promise by providing something in return, usually money.

 In contrast, there is no requirement for consideration for a deed to be legally binding, and the reason for this derives from the idea that a deed itself is the most formal indication that the parties intend to be bound.